therdm/reactiv/README.md

 ## Features

 - State management through a reactive approach using reactive variables.
-- Dependency injection system for managing singleton instances.
+- Dependency injection system for managing singleton instances zero memory leak.
 - Lightweight and optimized API, with around 100 exposed methods.
 - Compile-time checks for proper usage and prevention of runtime exceptions.
 - Compatible with the all platforms.